rajsiddarth/Improving_Deep_NeuralNets/README.md

 We will experiment with the following approaches :

--Non regularized approach
+- Non regularized approach

--L2 regularization
+- L2 regularization

--Dropout
+- Dropout

 ## Optimization